tabernacle8/SolarOvenDataProcessor/README.md

 # SolarOvenDataProcessor
 Data processor for first year engineering class

-### The lisences of this project apply ONLY OUTSIDE OF VIRGINIA TECH.
-Premission is not granted for use in any project in Virginia Tech
+### The license for this project apply ONLY OUTSIDE OF VIRGINIA TECH.
+Premission is not granted for use in any project in Virginia Tech or for Virginia Tech.